nibalizer/gisst/README.md

  By default it uses $HOME/.gisst but looks for the GISSTDIR env variable if you want to change that

-Usage
+Installation/Usage
 =====

+1. Fork the project to your github(required)*

+2. Clone the repository

+      $ git clone git@github.com:yourusername/gisst

+3. cd into the repo root

+      $ cd gisst

-1. Initialize the gisst env
+4. Initialize the gisst env

       $ gisst init

+5. Copy the gisst script to your path e.g.

+      $ cp gisst ~/bin

-2. Post a file, receive links
+6. Post a file, receive links

       $ gisst \<filename\>